mrcuti/HUANANZHI-AD4-OPENCORE/README.md

 I include last Bios 22-12-8 moD for this processor 80-50-50

-Elegi alcid=77 pero puedes elegir: 11 model.
-Realtek ALC 897 Audio
+Audio alcid=77 but you can choose 11 --- Realtek ALC 897 Audio

 NVRAM working